redshifter/redshifter.github.io/t2siege/index.md

 ### MAINLY INDOORS MAPS (use these sparingly)
 - Beneath the Hill
+- Icebound
 - Solace
 - Ultima Thule

 # Pond Siege - General Rules
-- 20 minute first round
+- 20 minute rounds
 - Offensive Base equipment is generally protected by script so it can't be blown up
 - Defense is not allowed to directly attack the Offensive Base
 - Defense is not allowed to steal enemy vehicles for their own use